-- officers, Border Guards and Customs officers and completion of the course is monitored and followed-up.
+- The SIRENE Bureau of the National Bureau of Investigation has created a national online training course focusing on the renewed Schengen Information System.
+The course contains theoretical material and knowledge checks.
+The online training package is mandatory for Police officers, Border Guards and Customs officers and completion of the course is monitored and followed-up.
 [Finland, 2023] - Establishment of a state-of-the-art Training centre within the premises of the SIRENE Bureau, which provides a comprehensive practical training opportunities for all the end users of all national Law Enforcement Agencies.
-The educational activities include practical sessions in computer labs and the availability of e-learning platforms, including the Police intranet and CEPOL courses, related to SIS distance learning.
-The Police Academy regularly cooperates with the relevant departments in the Police, local Universities and NGOs to ensure that regular updates are included in the training programme, also in the field of international police cooperation and Schengen matters.
+The educational activities include practical sessions in computer labs and the availability of e-learning platforms, including the Police intranet and CEPOL courses, related to Schengen Information System distance learning.
+The Police Academy regularly cooperates with the relevant departments in the Police, local universities and non-governmental organisations to ensure that regular updates are included in the training programme, also in the field of international police cooperation and Schengen matters.
 A full set of Manuals containing with all relevant information on Schengen Information System, Automated Fingerprint Identification System and SIRENE matters for each competent national authorities and Police Services is available via e-libraries on the Police intranet.
 [Cyprus, 2023] - The national IT system records information and documents about third-country nationals subject to return, thus giving a complete picture of their situation.
 The SIRENE Bureau is in charge of converting directly in the Migration authorities' systems the national alerts on return to alerts on refusal of entry and stay upon receiving R-A SIRENE forms from other Member States on national alerts.
 The same procedure can be performed by the border guards when the person, subject to a return alert is located at exit out of EU territory.
-[Estonia, 2023]
+[Estonia, 2023] - The SIRENE national bureau has implemented an outstanding training practice on SIS-related topics, offering materials like posters, handbooks and podcasts to enhance national awareness and usage of SIS.
+Trainers are available for ondemand sessions and materials have been distributed across relevant national authorities.
+[Czechia, 2024]